-Thank you for reaching out to Amada Senior Care.
+Thank you for reaching out to AMADA Senior Care.
 We understand that finding the right senior care for you or a loved one can be difficult and time consuming.
 That is why we specialize in helping seniors and their families find caregivers, assisted living or other senior care options.
-Learning about care options and how to pay for them can be overwhelming.
-Let Amada's years of experience guide you through your choices.
+Learning what options you have for care and how to pay for that care are two areas that many families find overwhelming.
+Let AMADA's years of experience guide you through your choices.
 This brochure is a resource for seniors and their families to help them better understand the senior care market and the financing options available.

-If you have any questions about specific care or financing options in your area, pick up the phone and call a senior care consultant for a complimentary assessment at 877 44 AMADA or 877 442 6232.
+If you have any questions about specific care or financing options in your area, pick up the phone and call a Senior Care Coordinator for a complimentary assessment at 1 877-44-AMADA or 1 877-442-6232.
 We hope this helps you understand your senior care options better and we look forward to helping you find just the right fit for your family.